koorchik/js-validator-livr/README.md

 ## LIVR.util

-List of usefull utils for writing your rules (see source code)
+List of useful utils for writing your rules (see source code)

 # OBJECT METHODS